Call for Workshops

 Workshop proposal submissions should include up to two pages of proposal plus unlimited pages for organizer bios and references.
 No specific template must be used but the proposal must be legible (e.g. 11-point or larger font, 1-inch margins, single spacing, etc.).
 We suggest the following format for your proposal:

-1. Workshop title
+• Workshop title

-2. Description of the workshop, including the intended scope, why the workshop is important and timely, how the workshop will help build community, how the workshop will support and highlight the work of junior researchers and those from underrepresented groups, and a justification of why the workshop will attract a meaningful number of attendees.
+• Description of the workshop, including the intended scope, why the workshop is important and timely, how the workshop will help build community, how the workshop will support and highlight the work of junior researchers and those from underrepresented groups, and a justification of why the workshop will attract a meaningful number of attendees.

-4. Outline of the workshop schedule (a precise minute-by-minute schedule is not necessary), including enumeration of any speakers (and, briefly, their bios) who have already tentatively agreed to talk at the workshop.
+• Outline of the workshop schedule (a precise minute-by-minute schedule is not necessary), including enumeration of any speakers (and, briefly, their bios) who have already tentatively agreed to talk at the workshop.

-5. A list of past workshops on related themes and how this workshop stands apart.
+• A list of past workshops on related themes and how this workshop stands apart.
 If the workshop has happened at a previous venue, please include a brief discussion of why it's important to hold the workshop again and a "post-mortem" of the workshop (e.g. what went well, how many attendees there were, and how past success/failures influenced the current proposal).

-6. Optionally, any special technical requirements.
+• Optionally, any special technical requirements.

-8. References.
+• References.

 Reviewing

 The workshop co-chairs will review all workshop submissions, except in cases where a conflict of interest (https://colmweb.org/coi-policy.html) arises, in which case they will solicit expert reviewers who are not conflicted.
 Apart from evaluating workshops in terms of the goals set out under "Scope" above, priority will be given to selecting a set of workshops that cover a diverse range of topics.
-We will also take into consideration the experience and credentials of the organizing scheme, the relevance and quality of invited speakers, and the extent to which the workshop will encourage diversity in all forms (across the organizing team, invited speakers, and expected attendees).
+We will also take into consideration the experience and credentials of the organizing team, the relevance and quality of invited speakers, and the extent to which the workshop will encourage diversity in all forms (across the organizing team, invited speakers, and expected attendees).
 In the event that there are multiple high-quality proposals that cover highly overlapping topics, we may selectively choose to ask the organizers to merge their efforts.

 Guides and Policies

 Conflict of Interest Policy.
 The COLM program committee and all submitting authors must follow the COLM conflict of interest policy (https://colmweb.org/coi-policy.html).
-Please consult the policy to update your OpenReview profile as requested.

 Code of Conduct.
 All COLM participants, including workshop organizers, attendees, and speakers, are required to adhere to the COLM code of conduct (https://colmweb.org/CoC.html).
 More detailed guidance for authors, reviewers, and all other participants will be made available in due course, and participation will require acknowledging and adhering to the provided guidelines.